10 Things All Investors Should Know

 9. Always align your capital and expectations with your goals.

-At Monument, we believe that your goals are the pillars of your Private Wealth Design, which in turn should drive your investment strategy.
+At Monument, we believe that your goals are the pillars that drive your financial design.
 Period.
-We strongly caution against buying investments from anyone who does not have in-depth knowledge of your Private Wealth Design.
-A common example of this is insurance salespeople trying to sell insurance as an investment without fully understanding the insurable interest (if any) outlined in a Private Wealth Design.
+We strongly caution against buying investments from anyone who is not working off of a strategic wealth plan grounded in what you value and where you’re headed next.
+A common example of this is insurance salespeople trying to sell insurance as an investment without fully understanding the insurable interest (if any) outlined in a wealth plan.

 Our opinion is that you can make good financial decisions only within the context of your goals, which are unique to you and you alone.
 Someone else’s portfolio, built for their specific goals, may not be the right fit for you.
-Remember, performance is relative…and we believe that performance should be benchmarked against the performance needed to achieve a Private Wealth Design’s calculated probability of success.
+Remember, performance is relative…and we believe that performance should be benchmarked against the performance needed to achieve a wealth plan’s calculated probability of success.

 Anyone can say they want their portfolio to “make more”, but if that’s their metric for measuring the success of their portfolio, they will never feel secure…or satisfied.
 Beating the S&P 500 is not a real measure of success and in fact could raise your risk profile well beyond what is needed to achieve your goals.

 To look at it another way, when driving down the highway, faster is not always better.
 If you have an appointment 65 miles away and you need to be there in an hour, 65mph works.
 Going 85mph doesn’t do anything except increase your chances for getting a ticket or into an accident.
-Find the right speed and set the cruise control—that’s what a Private Wealth Design should provide you.
+Find the right speed and set the cruise control—that’s what a wealth plan should provide you.

 10. Invest to create something of meaning and purpose.